ajgates42/alexandergates/content/publication/networknormimpact/index.md

 publication: ""
 publication_short: ""

-abstract: The impact of a scientific publication is often measured by the number of citations it receives from the scientific community.
+abstract: "The impact of a scientific publication is often measured by the number of citations it receives from the scientific community.
 However, citation count is susceptible to well-documented variations in citation practices across time and discipline, limiting our ability to compare different scientific achievements.
 Previous efforts to account for citation variations often rely